rsnemmen/rom-cleaner/README.md

 - No tag: If there is no extra tag, the ROM is likely the original version.
 - `[U]` for the US or `[J]` for Japan.

+This script requires a basic knowledge of using the terminal.
+If you are using a Mac or Linux box, just open the terminal and issue the commands below.
+If you are windows user, you will have to install either [Git Bash](gitforwindows.org) or [Cygwin](cygwin.com) in order to execute this script.

 ## How to use

-You need to open a terminal in Linux or MacOS and issue the following commands.

 ### Download the tool